 “We want to build stronger relationships with our clients, so we only want to send them the best coders, but we’re unsure how to build tests or grade the programming skills of our technical candidates.”

 Sound familiar?
 Staffing companies focus on matching great candidates to great companies.
-Using coding tests, agency recruiters can augment their own relationship-building skills to be able to test for technical skills too.
+Using online coding tests, agency recruiters can augment their own relationship-building skills to be able to test for technical skills too.

 1. Leverage Codility’s default online coding tests to do the heavy-lifting for you.
 Once you touch base about what kinds of roles your clients are looking to fill, easily set up tests in Codility for each respective requisition.
 Also, consider working with the Codility team on coding test recommendations for each role.